reflex-frp/reflex-platform/CONTRIBUTING.md

 Fork, then clone the repo:

-    git clone git@github.com:your-username/reflex.git
+    git clone git@github.com:your-username/try-reflex.git

 Make sure the tests pass:

     ./test

-Make your change.
-Don't forget to add tests and documentation for your change!
+Make your changes.
+Don't forget to add tests and documentation for your changes!
 Stage or commit your changes locally, and make sure the tests pass:

     ./test-staged